denizdikbiyik/SWE574Project/README.md

 # SWE574 Course Project - CommUnity

 This repository is created for SWE574 project.
+This is a group project.

 ## CommUnity